Scholars Assisting NWHM

 14. Professor Bonnie Morris (George Washington University)

 15. Professor Stephanie Camp (University of Washington)

 3. Professor Catherine Allgor (University of California - Riverside, Director of Education at the Huntington Library)

 17. Professor Anne F. Scott (Duke University)

-NWHM has partnered with both the Woodrow Wilson International Center for Scholars in partnership with NWHM offers monthly lectures on women's history.
+NWHM has partnered with both the Woodrow Wilson International Center for Scholars and the George Washington University to offer lectures on women's history.
 The following scholars have participated:

 4. Dr. Linda Gordon (New York University): Dorothea Lange: Life, Politics, and Work – December 12, 2011

 5. Dr. Deborah Willis (New York University): New Negro Women and Beyond: Posing Beauty in African American Culture – January 18, 2012